t94j0/ja3-server/README.md

 ja3-server
 ============

+## T94j0's Fork

+I forked this project just to make sure any upstream updates to the project do not break my code.

 A proof of concept of fingerprinting TLS clients with JA3 (part of an article [here](https://capacitorset.github.io/ja3/)).

 Creates an HTTPS server which responds with the JA3 fingerprint of the client, and stores it into Redis for analytics purposes.